Boating Accidents Lawyers in Miami

-While South Florida is famous for its beautiful beaches, savory sandbars, fine fisheries, its waterways are equally as popular.
-As a result, the shores and bays along the Florida coast are overcrowded with commercial vessels, cruise ships, recreational boats, jet skis, surfers, and more.
-The end result of this aquatic recreational trend is an ever-growing number of boating accident cases, with many of them involving serious personal injury or even death.
+While South Florida is famous for its beautiful beaches, savory sandbars and pumping nightlife, its waterways are equally as popular.
+As a result, the shores and bays along the Florida coast are many times overcrowded with commercial vessels, cruise ships, recreational boats, jet skis, surfers, and more.
+The end result of this aquatic recreational trend is an ever-growing number of boating accident cases with many of them involving serious personal injury or even death.

-The Perazzo Law Firm provides professional legal representation for victims of all types of boating and personal watercraft accidents.
+The Perazzo Law Firm's Miami and North Miami Beach staff of professional Boating Accident attorneys offer full-service legal representation for victims of all types of boating and personal watercraft accidents.
 Many boat and personal watercraft (jet-ski) owners lack navigational skills and fail to possess the proper experience to operate their vessels upon the navigable waters of the State of Florida.
 In a recent report from the Florida Fish and Wildlife Conservation Commission, there were 714 reportable accidents from 2016 compared to 766 in 2017.
 There was also a rise in the number of registered boating vessels in Florida, which increased by 20,000 cases since 2016.

 The first way to prevent serious injury from a boating accident is to be familiar with all the rules and regulations for boat owners and operators.
 There are specific rules governing the command or usage of boats and water vessels according to the location and even the time of year.
 South Florida waterways are not only shared with other boaters but also with marine life that is unique to Florida.
 A number of species such as rare turtles and endangered manatees are protected by laws.
 During migration or reproductive seasons laws and regulations limit the locations and the speeds for boats.
 Knowing these regulations can prevent an excessive fine or an injury from a collision with a large manatee.
 There are also laws regulating the type and amount of safety equipment that must be on board, such as long range communications equipment and life vests.
 In addition, there are laws limiting the amount of alcohol a boat operator may consume without running the risk of being charged with boating under the influence.

-If you or a family member has been the victim of a boating accident you should contact us immediately to protect your rights.
-Contact us online or call us at (786) 529-7411 to set up a FREE consultation.Basic Boating Laws
+If you or a family member has been the victim of a boating accident in Miami, you should contact us immediately to protect your rights.
+Contact us online or call us at (786) LAWS-411 to set up a FREE consultation.Basic Boating Laws by Perazzo Law

-There are certain rules and regulations for individuals that own or operate boats in Florida waterways.
+There are certain rules and regulations for individuals that own or operate boats in Florida waterways and off Miami shores.
 Nevertheless, these laws don’t always keep accidents from happening, and when they do, there is usually serious personal injury involve that requires professional counsel.
 If any of these laws are violated and accidents ensue, victims may be entitled to receive compensation for their injuries or losses, which our personal injury attorney will strive to secure.